Ben-Ramchandani/PlannerCore/README.md

 [Link to Factorio mod website](https://mods.factorio.com/mods/bob809/PlannerCore)

-Please submit bug reports to the issues page of the mod you're using when the crash occurs, to help avoid duplicates.
+Please submit bug reports to the issues page of the mod you're using when the crash occurs instead of here.

 ## Changelog